-ANNEX
+ANNEX B

+B. 1.
+Reserved Names Working Group

 The GNSO, the body responsible under ICANN’s Bylaws for making policy with respect to gTLDs, had convened, prior to the ICANN Board’s decision in 2008 to proceed with further gTLD expansion, a Working Group to review existing practice and make recommendations on the future use of reserved names (“Reserved Names Working Group” or “RN-WG”).
 The 2007 RN-WG’s Report recommended that the following work be conducted in relation to ‘geographical & geopolitical names’: